Egorikhin/angular/aio/content/start/data.md

     <code-example path="getting-started/src/app/cart.service.ts" region="methods" linenums="false"></code-example>

     <!--
-    To check: StackBlitz includes the constructor.
-If it's important (and not obvious) that the methods be below the constructor, then we should show it or say something.
+    To check: StackBlitz includes the letructor.
+If it's important (and not obvious) that the methods be below the letructor, then we should show it or say something.
     -->

     <!--